State Comparison

 Delaware vs North Carolina

-North Carolina is cheaper overall, while Delaware has higher incomes, North Carolina has lower state income tax, and North Carolina gets more sunshine.
+North Carolina is cheaper overall, while $100 goes further in North Carolina, Delaware has higher incomes, North Carolina has lower state income tax, and North Carolina gets more sunshine.

 Delaware flag